Updated January 17, 2020

 - EdCom Award for Excellence in Resources (January 31)

 We can’t wait to see you in LA!
-Register as early as possible to secure your spot at the conference and to get the best registration rates.
+Register today and don't forget to add pre-conference tours, workshops, and evening event tickets to your registration.
 On-site registration is not guaranteed.

 REGISTRATION FOR 2020 MUSEUMS ADVOCACY DAY NOW OPEN – FEBRUARY 24–25, 2020